Attendance Aim: 97%

 The persistent absence threshold set by Government is 10%.
 This means that if a child’s attendance falls below 90% at any point throughout the academic year, he/she will be classified as persistently absent.
 This means that any pupil who is absent from school for 56 sessions (28 days) is classified as persistently absent.

-To ensure we comply with this legislation, attendance is monitored closely at the end of terms 2, 4 and 6.
+To ensure we comply with this legislation, attendance is monitored closely.
 Any child whose attendance falls below our tracking threshold of 95% is flagged and discussed at our termly meetings to help prevent his/her attendance falling below 90%, classifying him/her as persistently absent.
 On occasion, parents may be requested to attend a meeting with the Headteacher to discuss their child’s attendance.